microsoft/ELL/tools/utilities/compare/README.md

 contains a style that will map the error values to different levels of red so you can easily see where the trouble spots are.

+**Usage**: compare [options]

+    Input options
+            --inputMapFile (-imap) []   Path to the input *.map file --inputTestFile (-itf) []   Path to the input test file containing image to process Output options
+            --outputDirectory (-od) []  Location of output files (default cwd) --report [true]             Generate markdown report
+            --graph [true]              Write DGML graph
+    Code-generation options
+            --optimize (-opt) [true]    Optimize output code
+            --blas [false]              Emit code that calls BLAS --help (-h) [false]         Print help and exit

+### Visualize Results

+Once a report is generated you can also visualize the results using the following tool that lives in the ELL/tools/utilities/compare/src folder.

+    visualizeReport.py reportFileName

+If you provide the report.md file in the path to your report output directory you will see a series of images showing layer by layer comparisons.

 ### Details

 The way this tool works is to inject DebugSinkNodes between each NeuralNetworkLayer of the